prthgajera30/Ecom-Application-main/README.md

 ## Troubleshooting

 - **Docker is not running / port already in use**: make sure Docker Desktop is started and no other Postgres/Mongo instances occupy ports 5432/27017.
+If you prefer local database services, start them manually before running `pnpm run setup` and the script will skip Docker.
 - **`pnpm run setup` fails waiting for Postgres**: `docker compose logs db` to inspect container logs; remove the `postgres_data` volume if initialization failed.
 - **Need to re-run the seed**: delete `.first-run-done` and re-run `pnpm run first-run` (or `pnpm run setup`).
 - **Cleanup install issues**: `pnpm store prune && rm -rf node_modules pnpm-lock.yaml && pnpm install --recursive`.